 TEMPLE BUILDING IS BUILT IN A SQUARE WITH FOUR MATCHING SIDES

 EACH WALL FACES DIRECTLY TOWARD A DIFFERENT CARDINAL POINT

 In the drawing you can see how the temple is placed on the platform with each of the four flat walls and each of the four door openings separately facing toward one of the cardinal points.
-At the top of the drawing the door and the wall of the temple faces due north while the wall and the door opening on the bottom faces due south.
-The door opening on the right faces the rising sun due east.
+On the left of the drawing the door and the wall of the temple faces due north while the wall and the door opening on the right faces due south.
+The door opening at the top faces the rising sun due east.
 On the equinox the light shines right straight through the building, including the two inner structure's door openings, directly toward the west falling onto the stelae some distance west of the temple.
-A close examination and comparison of both the photo of the temple and the architectural drawing below you can see in the photo that the temple is not aligned with the stairs nor are the doors aligned with the stone architectural features directly below them.
+A close examination and comparison of both the photo of the temple and the architectural drawing you can see in the photo that the temple is not aligned with the stairs nor are the doors aligned with the stone architectural features directly below them.
 The drawing shows the misalignment quite clearly.
 So said, the Maya, after no doubt a whole lot of frustration and hard work, were still able to get the whole thing to function properly, something they could only check and fix twice a year.

 "The equinoxes are often mentioned in tandem with the solstices, apparently because, for many Western-minded modern people sharing superficial but evidently ethnocentric astronomical notions, they represent the only significant moments of the tropical year.
 Nobody seems to care that, while the solstices are marked by easily perceivable extremes of the Sun's annual path along the horizon, the equinoxes are not directly observable and can only be determined with relatively sophisticated methods."